 Install joists [and joist girders] in conformance with SJI LOAD TABLES for the joist series indicated, and the requirements of 29 CFR 1926 and

 29 CFR 1926.757[ and 29 CFR 1926.756].
 Handle and set joists [and joist girders] avoiding damage to the members.
-Place the "tag end" of joists as shown on the joists placement plans.
+Place the "tag end" of joists as shown on the joist’s placement plans.
 Ensure that square-end joists are erected right side up.
 [Place joists on joist girders in accordance with the joist placement plan, noting that in many instances joist may not need to be placed at a joist girder panel point.]
 Distribute temporary loads so that joist capacity is not exceeded.
 Remove damaged joists [and joist girders] from the site, except when field repair is approved and such repairs are satisfactorily made in accordance with the manufacturer's recommendations.
-Do not repair, field modify, or alter any joists [or joist girder] without specific written instructions from the Designer of Record and/or joist manufacturer.
+Do not repair, field modify or alter any joists [or joist girder] without specific written instructions from the Designer of Record and/or joist manufacturer.

 Install and connect bridging concurrently with joist erection, before construction loads are applied.
 Do not apply loads to bridging.
 Anchor ends of bridging lines at top and bottom chords if terminating at walls or beams.
 Do not cut away vertical leg of bridging where bridging makes an elevation transition; weld a separate piece of bridging at the